sharmamht19/Application-deployment-Platform/README.md

-# Distributed IoT Application Platform
+# Unified Digital Application Platform (UDAP)

-The Distributed IoT Application Platform makes it easy for users to set up and manage their IoT projects.
-It connects effortlessly with different sensors and uses the oneM2M platform to collect data.
-Designed to be user-friendly, this platform offers flexible settings, strong security, and smart resource use.
+The Unified Digital Application Platform (UDAP) streamlines the process for users to set up and manage digital applications across diverse domains.
+With seamless integration capabilities, it connects effortlessly with various data sources and leverages the oneM2M platform for comprehensive data collection.
+Designed for optimal user experience, UDAP boasts flexible configurations, robust security measures, and efficient resource utilization.

+The ``Unified Digital Application Platform (UDAP)`` is named for its ability to seamlessly connect and manage various digital systems.
+'Unified' emphasizes its **cohesive approach to integration**, while 'Digital Application' underscores its compatibility with a broad spectrum of digital solutions.
+As a 'Platform', it ensures robustness and flexibility for all your digital project needs

 ## Table of Contents